open-telemetry/opentelemetry-specification/specification/api-metrics.md

-To produce measurements using an instrument, you need an SDK that supports the `Meter` API, which consists of a set of instrument constructors, functionality related to label sets, and a facility for reporting batches of measurements in a semantically atomic way.
+To produce measurements using an instrument, you need an SDK that supports the `Meter` API, which consists of a set of instrument constructors, functionality related to label sets, and a facility for entering batches of measurements in a semantically atomic way.

 There is a global `Meter` instance available for use.
 Use of the this instance allows library code that uses it to be automatically enabled